Palliative Care Program

 What is Palliative Care?

-Palliative care is a type of specialized medical care for patients living with serious life-limiting conditions.
-It is not hospice, learn more about the differences.
-This goal is to imporve quality of life for both the patient and family.
+Palliative care is not hospice, learn more about the differences.
+This goal is to improve quality of life for both the patient and family.

 - What is Palliative Care?
 English (PDF) | Spanish (PDF)

 - Palliative Care Brochure English (PDF) | Spanish (PDF)